CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 ## Defining Middleware

-Our greeting app can now just requires logging
+Our greeting app now just requires logging.
 The naive solution is to add call to `Logger` in every action handler.

 There are a few reasons why this solution is poor.
-First we will be duplicating code in every action.
-It is easy to make a mistake so that one action ends up without the logging required.
+First we will be duplicating code in every action handler, which in turn means that it is easy to make a mistake so that one action handler ends up without the logging required.
-Second the added code is bundled into that action and obscures the main purpose of the action.
+Second the added code is bundled into that action handler and obscures the main purpose of that route.

-A desirable solution is one that adds logging to every action and without modifying the actions code.
+A desirable solution is one that adds logging to every action without modifying the action's code.
 We can build this solution using `defoverridable/1`.
-This allows use to redefine a function, from this redefined function we can call back to the previous implementation using `super`.
+This allows us to redefine a function.
+From this redefined function we can call back to the previous implementation using `super`.

-In combination these allows us to add logging to our app without modifying or obsuring existing action handlers.
+In combination this allows us to add logging to our app without modifying or obscuring existing action handlers.

 ```elixir
 defmodule GreetingApp do